Poundland: Environmental concerns

 In 2008, Poundland faced controversy by green campaigners over transporting Polo peppermints 7300 mi into the UK from Indonesia, rather than sourcing the product locally and in spite of being close to the Nestle Rowntree's factory in York, which has made the mint since 1948.
-Poundland insisted it was cheaper for them to source the product from overseas, including transport costs; the mints were transported by ship, not by air, lessening the environmental impact to some degree.
+Poundland insisted it was cheaper for them to source the product from overseas, including transport costs; the mints were transported by ship, generating substantially less environmental impact than by air.

 Health and safety

 Some products occasionally fail to meet health and safety standards and may pose a health threat to the consumer.
-Previous examples have included withdrawal of dangerous car jump leads in February 2006 found to only have a 3-ampere wire which, if used, could quickly overheat, melt and possibly catch fire, as well as recalling Halloween witch hats in October 2008, after checks revealed a small number of chemicals classified unsafe.
-In 2010, Poundland were fined £4,000 after a customer suffered injury due to a defective fishing catapult and in the same year fined £3,500 for selling lighters that produced a flame causing the device to melt during normal use.
+Cases have included withdrawal of car jump leads in February 2006 found to have wire rated at 3 amperes which, if used, could quickly overheat, melt and possibly catch fire, and the recall of Halloween witch hats in October 2008, after checks found unsafe chemicals.
+In 2010, Poundland was fined £4,000 after a customer suffered injury due to a defective fishing catapult, and in the same year was fined £3,500 for selling lighters that could produce a flame causing the device to melt during normal use.

-In 2005, Poundland was fined £3,000 after being found of blocking fire exits, with a further breach in 2011 that incurred a fine of £20,000 and evacuation of a store due to poor fire safety.
+In 2005, Poundland was fined £3,000 after being found to be blocking fire exits, with a further breach in 2011 that incurred a fine of £20,000 and evacuation of a store in Portsmouth due to poor fire safety.

 Pest infestation

-Poundland were fined £24,000 in June 2012 following an investigation of a store in Croydon, London.
-Council inspectors found poor hygiene, mouse infestation and food contaminated by mice chewing open the packaging and leaving droppings and urine inside, which were then re-sealed and sold to the public.
+Poundland were fined £24,000 in June 2012 following an investigation of a store in Croydon, Greater London.
+Council inspectors found poor hygiene and mouse infestation, with food contaminated by mice chewing open packaging and leaving droppings and urine inside being re-sealed and sold to the public.
 Poundland admitted failing to withdraw food unfit for consumption, failing to control mice and failing to ensure the store was well maintained and clean.
-Additionally they admitted to failure to implement and maintain its own food safety management system.
+Additionally it admitted to failure to implement and maintain its own food safety management system.

 In June 2015, Poundland were fined £10,000 following an investigation by Islington Council of a store in north London.
 Evidence of a widespread mouse infestation and that the company had failed to take appropriate action to remedy the situation was presented in court.

+In 2017, Poundland was fined £100,000 by Wandsworth Council after inspectors discovered a rodent infestation at the store at Southside Shopping Centre in Wandsworth Town that was so bad some of the rats were dead.
+Mouse droppings and evidence of urine were found on food shelves alongside gnawed and soiled packets of biscuits, nuts, sweets and popcorn.
+Droppings were found throughout the store and in storage areas, including on baby clothes.
+The store was temporarily closed using emergency powers in January 2016 after rodents were seen running down the aisles.